Opportunities for the 2021-2022 Academic Year

 The Graduate Dean requests that faculty assist applicants in expressing the worth of the travel opportunity and the suitability of the opportunity for the student.
 By endorsing a proposal, a graduate coordinator, faculty advisor, or instructor certifies the importance of the opportunity at this time in the student's professional development.
 Students should attach a brief endorsement letter or email from an instructor to the application.

 Clay Morrison Scholarship

-The Clay Morrison Scholarship was established in 2011 in memory of SAIC alumnus Thomas Clay Morrison (1948-2007), who studied at SAIC (1975-77) and received his MFA in 1977.
-At SAIC, Morrison was deeply involved in studying art originating from beyond the academic mainstream, which can be traced to the teaching legacies of Helen Gardner, Kathleen Blackshear, Whitney Halstead, Ray Yoshida, and is ongoing.
-The Clay Morrison Scholarship for graduate students was established in 2011 to encourage and support SAIC graduate students from any department or program who are studying art created independently from the academic mainstream, including self-taught art, “outsider art,” popular culture, and/or international folk art.
-One $1,500 scholarship will be awarded to a student based on an outstanding statement of interest and purpose in the area(s) described above.
-The award will apply to tuition for the following semester.
+The Clay Morrison Scholarship was established in 2011 in memory of SAIC alumnus Thomas Clay Morrison (1948–2007), who received his MFA from SAIC in 1977.
+At SAIC, Morrison was deeply involved in studying art originating from beyond the academic mainstream.
+The Clay Morrison Scholarship for graduate students was established in 2011 to support SAIC graduate students from any department or program who are studying art created independently from the academic mainstream, including self-taught or non-mainstream art, popular culture, and/or folk art from any culture(s).
+The winning student receives a $1,500 scholarship toward tuition in the fall of their final year of study.

 Plus One Grant

 Plus One Grants afford the opportunity to program additional events at SAIC by speakers whose travel to Chicago has been hosted by other organizations.
 Proposals can be generated by both faculty and graduate students, but all must be formally sponsored by at least two different SAIC departments.